Asheville Authors and the Literary Scene

 -- Gail Godwin, A Southern Family

-In terms of the authors who have lived and worked in the area, a small city such as Asheville doesn’t begin to compare with New York, San Francisco, New Orleans, Los Angeles, Chicago or other larger and perhaps more exciting cities.
+In terms of the authors who have lived and worked in the area, a small city such as Asheville doesn’t begin to compare with New York, San Francisco, New Orleans, Chicago or other larger cities.
 Nonetheless, Asheville has been fertile ground for writers.
-Especially notable writers and sites are highlighted in RED.

-The “Big Three” in the Asheville area are native son Thomas Wolfe, Jazz Age novelist F. Scott Fitzgerald, who spent summers here in the 1930s and who lost his love, Zelda Fitzgerald, to a fire at an Asheville psychiatric hospital, and poet and historian Carl Sandburg, who lived the last 22 years of his life on a farm in Flat Rock near Hendersonville.
+The “Big Three” in the Asheville area are native son Thomas Wolfe, Jazz Age novelist F. Scott Fitzgerald, who spent summer here in the 1930s and who lost his love, Zelda Fitzgerald, to a fire at an Asheville psychiatric hospital, and poet and historian Carl Sandburg, who spent the last 22 years of his life on a farm in Flat Rock.
+Particularly notable local authors or literary sites are in RED.

 Thomas Wolfe (1900-1938) was born in Asheville at 92 Woodfin Street.
 His father carved gravestones, and his mother ran a boarding house at 48 Spruce Street, where Wolfe lived until he went to Chapel Hill to attend the University of North Carolina.
 At UNC, Wolfe had several plays produced by the Carolina Playmakers and rose to become editor of the Tar Heel, the university’s newspaper, which under his leadership began publishing twice a week.
 (It is now the Daily Tar Heel.)
 After finishing at Chapel Hill in 1920, he went to Harvard to study playwriting.